-Within browser monitoring, our new filterable geography page presents visuals that help you hone in on key insights about your front-end experience with an intuitive map.
+Within browser monitoring, the geography page presents visuals that help you hone in on key insights about your frontend experience with an intuitive map.
 This map shows your user data by region, and you can visualize your traffic and error hotspots alongside device type information.
-For example, if it's unclear which regions are experiencing higher page load times than normal, filterable geography can assist in tracking down the root of the problem.
+For example, if it's unclear which regions are experiencing higher page load times than normal, filtering the geography can help you track down the root of the problem.

-These new features can help you quickly detect issues in webpage performance and may prove very useful in dynamic environments where scaling quickly is a priority.
+These new features can help you quickly detect issues in webpage performance and could be very useful in dynamic environments where scaling quickly is a priority.

-New Relic knows how important real user monitoring is to our customers, and we are continuously working to innovate and deliver new features for all our front-end monitoring products.
+New Relic knows how important real user monitoring is to our customers, and we are continuously working to innovate and deliver new features for all our frontend monitoring features.
 There are more announcements to come, so stay tuned.
-And don't miss our keynote at Futurestack 2022!
+And check out this recording of our keynote at Futurestack 2022!

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.

 Note that this blog reflects pricing as of the publication or listed update date.
 Pricing may vary and is subject to change.